European Parliament InfoHub, Brussels, Belgium

 Closing Conference

-The PERITIA project will conclude with a closing conference at the European Parliament Info Hub in Brussels on 4–5 May 2023, with a focus on ‘Research Insights for European Policymaking‘.
-Co-hosted by the European Parliament`s Panel for the Future of Science and Technology (STOA) and the European Science Media Hub, this event will provide a space where experts on trust from the spheres of research and policy can gather to discuss the project’s results with an audience of European policymakers and other stakeholders in the field of science-driven policy.
+The PERITIA project will conclude with a final event at the European Parliament Info Hub in Brussels on 4–5 May 2023, with a focus on ‘Research Insights for European Policymaking‘.
+Co-hosted by the European Parliament’s Panel for the Future of Science and Technology (STOA) and the European Science Media Hub, experts on trust from the spheres of research and policy will gather to discuss the project’s results with an audience of European policymakers and other stakeholders in the field of science-driven policy.

 In a world in which policy decisions are increasingly reliant upon scientific knowledge and evidence, trust in trustworthy expertise is crucial to the achievement of progress as well as to our well-being.
 We need experts to help policymakers and citizens take the correct decisions in such important matters as our health or climate change.
 Likewise, we need to empower policymakers and citizens to be able to recognise trustworthy expertise.